scottdillon1/Virtual_SCP_Academy/SAC/SAC-Modeling-Part1.md

 >
 > ![](.//media/image11.png)

-k.
-Let's transform the CreatedAt column so it looks like a date.
+:point_right:**Let's transform the CreatedAt column so it looks like a date.
 Select
-    the column header and select "Create a Transform"
+    the column header and select "Create a Transform"**

 ![](.//media/image12.png)